•Meta analysis using the most serious

 using excessive dosages.

-early, PrEP, or PEP treatment report positive effects, the probability of this
+early, PrEP, or PEP treatment report positive effects, the probability of results

 •Negative meta analyses of HCQ generally choose a subset